CSA offers 2 forms of coverage for your goods in transit, standard cargo insurance and an upgraded "all-risk" cargo policy.

 Proof of freight payment for the shipment in question.

 Please allow 30-90 days for investigation.
-Once a decision has been reached, a formal letter will be sent explaining the resolution process.
+Once a decision has been reached, a formal letter explaining the resolution process will be sent.
 Any settlement reached will be reflected on your statement of account.